The Back Pain - Musculoskeletal Alignment Connection

 Many therapies and treatment protocols merely target the location of the pain.
 For example, if the hip hurts, they treat the hip joint.
 However, if a femur isn’t seated in its hip socket properly because pelvic bones have been pulled out of symmetry by hypertonic (spasmed) muscles, treating only the hip area will NOT necessarily resolve the dysfunction.
 Untreated hypertonic muscles in the back, legs and/or pelvis hold those bones in asymmetry indefinitely.
 The result is pain that may become chronic.

-Because Bowen Therapy treats the body’s musculoskeletal structure as a system, rather than simply addressing the painful area, many clients experience pain relief.
+Because Madeline’s approach treats the body’s musculoskeletal structure as a system, rather than simply addressing the painful area, many clients experience pain relief.

 · Single or double pelvis rotations